Bootstrapping string models with entanglement minimization and Machine-Learning: Introduction

 \item We consider an equidistant spectrum with poles at integer values of $s_{1}$ and $s_{2}$, \textit{i.e.} $m_{n}^{2}=n$, for $n=\mathbb{Z}^{+}$.
 At any given mass-level only a finite number of particles are exchanged.
 This rules out any accumulation points in the spectrum.
 This assumption is not compatible with the Coon amplitude \cite{COON1969669, Maldacena:2022ckr}, which has infinitely many states below a particular energy level.
 Although one could accommodate this amplitude by considering delta functions in the absorptive part having support at $q$-deformed integer values, we will not look into it here.

 \item We assume spins of the exchanged particles at any given mass-level are bounded from above.
 In the case of open string amplitude, at the $n$-th mass level, spins are $0\le \ell\le n$, with the condition that only even (odd) spins contribute when $n$ is odd (even).
-We use this as an input to find a class of amplitudes.
-This assumption can be relaxed to include all spins from $0$ to $n$ contribute as is the case for the Veneziano amplitude describing tachyon scattering.
+We use this as an input to find a class of amplitudes; we study amplitudes relaxing the even-odd constraint in the appendix.
+This assumption can also be relaxed to include all spins from $0$ to $n$ contribute as is the case for the Veneziano amplitude describing tachyon scattering.

 \item The residue of the amplitude at a pole in a particular channel is given by a polynomial in the other channel.
 Unitarity at tree level implies that the polynomial can be expanded in terms of Gegenbauer polynomials with positive coefficients.
 This is because at the pole the four-point amplitude factorizes to two three-point amplitudes, and the four-point coupling constant is the three-point coupling squared.
 The positivity of the coefficients follows from the fact that four-point couplings should be real.
 Therefore, the absorptive part of the amplitudes in the $s_{1}$-channel can be given by\footnote{$\mathcal{A}^{(s_{1})}$ is the discontinuity of the amplitude in $s_{1}$ channel and is given by